 The Museum is dedicated to keeping Birmingham’s industrial legacy alive through displays, activities, classes, and talks.

 Start your visit in the main exhibition and gift shop areas, before visiting the ‘Pen Room’, which aims to recreate a traditional pen factory.
 Have a go at some of the manufacturing processes involved in producing steel pen nibs and learn about the tough lives of the female pen workers as they churned out thousands of pieces per day.
+The Museum continues with the Philip Poole Room which includes further displays including the temporary exhibition area.

 Our shop offers an extensive range of specialist calligraphy equipment suitable for beginners and experts.
 We have something for everyone with a wide selection of books, gift sets and souvenirs